-

 Congratulations to Bill Baggs!
 Inducted into the British BMX Hall of Fame Class of 2025 – Outstanding Contribution to BMX

-Bill Baggs was a man of many talents and principles.
-Some early history about Bill before BMX — he served for many years at local and district council level as a councillor for Hart and Hampshire County.
-His talent was spotted early in political circles due to his skills as a great listener and orator.
-This…
+Bill Baggs was a man of many talents and strong principles.
+Long before BMX, he had already built an impressive reputation through public service, serving for many years at local and district council level as a councillor for Hart and Hampshire County.
+His abilities as a great listener and gifted speaker were recognised early in…

 -